rfletez/config-server/README.md

 # config-server
 This is a repository to store the configuration files of the services from User and Department, as well as the rest of the services.
+Go over READMe file.